Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Language Data Ontology

-This is an experimental language data ontology based on OLAC terms for use in the ATAP and LDaCA projects
+This is a language data ontology based on OLAC terms for use in the ATAP and LDaCA projects

 ## Classes